 Lung cancer is a devastating condition to suffer.
 There are as many as 228,000 new cases of lung cancer to be diagnosed in 2019 and as almost 142,000 people will die from lung cancer-related complications.
 This translates to about 1 in 15 men and 1 in 17 women will be likely to develop lung cancer.
 You can see that lung cancer statistics in the United States are alarming, which is why Louisiana doctors are committed to finding innovative ways and techniques to both detect and treat lung cancer.

 As a patient, the symptoms of lung and or bronchi cancer can be difficult to see at first.
 Symptoms of lung cancer could be can be innocuous things like a cough that won’t seem to go away, chest pain with deep breathing or coughing, shortness of breath, feeling tired and weak or hoarseness in the voice.
 As you can see from this symptom list, these symptoms could be a bad chest cold.
-That is why lung cancer diagnoses are made when the cancer has become serious or terminal because people are not trained to recognize the signs.
+That is why lung cancer diagnoses are made when cancer has become serious or terminal because people are not trained to recognize the signs.

-If you think that you may have lung cancer or would like to set up an appointment to discuss preventative measures, please contact Doctors Imaging in Metairie at 504-833-8111 Monday through Friday from 8AM to 6 PM.
-If you are not within the New Orleans area, you can view a list of ACR accredited lung cancer screening facilities in Louisiana to find a location that is closer to you.
+If you think that you may have lung cancer or would like to set up an appointment to discuss preventative measures, please contact Doctors Imaging in Metairie at 504-883-8111 Monday through Friday from 8:30 AM to 5 PM.